Multiple sclerosis

 The National MS Society supports the ability of people living with MS to make informed choices about their treatments with their MS health care providers, including the use of medical cannabis.
 Recognizing that additional research is still needed, we are evaluating ways we can remove the barriers to allowing research on medical cannabis at the federal level.
 We advocate legalizing medical cannabis at the state level.

-guideline: Complementary and alternative medicine in multiple sclerosis
+guideline: Complementary and alternative medicine in multiple sclerosis.”
+The guideline was

 created by a panel of medical experts who evaluated all published research studies.
 Among